-- pattern design, pattern grading and manufacturing - how to reflect on the practice of the profession in terms of product development and its application of theory and methods.
+- pattern design, pattern grading and manufacturing. - how to reflect on the practice of the profession in terms of sustainable product development and its application of theory and methods.

-- use technical pattern-design methods and tools for the development of sustainable design solutions - assess theoretical and practical issues as well as justify and select relevant solutions that support aesthetics, functionality and fit in relation to the company's identity - apply an analytical and experimental approach to their work with disciplinary issues and communicate the choice of methods in pattern design, pattern grading and processing.
+- use technical pattern-design methods and tools for the development of sustainable design solutions. - assess theoretical and practical issues as well as justify and select relevant solutions that support aesthetics, functionality and fit viewed in relation to the company's identity and with a sustainable perspective. - apply an analytical and experimental approach to their work with disciplinary issues and communicate the choice of methods in pattern design, pattern grading and processing.

-- take responsibility for and independently handle pattern design and pattern grading processes and come up with development-oriented solutions to complex pattern design and pattern grading problems - independently enter into disciplinary and interdisciplinary collaboration on product development - identify their own learning needs and develop their own knowledge, skills and competencies in relation to the subject area.
+• take responsibility for and independently handle pattern design and pattern grading processes and come up with development-oriented solutions.

+- independently enter into disciplinary and interdisciplinary collaboration on sustainable product development - identify their own learning needs and develop their own knowledge, skills and competencies in relation to the profession and the green transition of the fashion and lifestyle industry.